rgc99/irrigation_unlimited/README.md

 Zones also have an associated sensor which, like the master, shows on/off status and various attributes.
 Zones sensors have service calls that can enable/disable and provide manual runs.
 Also adjust run times in automation scripts using information from integrations that collect weather data like [OpenWeatherMap](https://www.home-assistant.io/integrations/openweathermap/), [BOM](https://github.com/bremor/bureau_of_meteorology), [weatherunderground](https://www.home-assistant.io/integrations/wunderground/) and many others.
 Go crazy with projects like [HAsmartirrigation](https://github.com/jeroenterheerdt/HAsmartirrigation).
 Easily integrate probes and sensors from [ESPHome](https://esphome.io) for real-time adjustments.
 Examples provided [below](#9-automation).

+View and control your system with the Irrigation Unlimited [companion card](https://github.com/rgc99/irrigation-unlimited-card).
+A compact card where you can monitor upcoming schedules along with irrigation history.

 ## 2. Features

 1. Unlimited controllers.